Gutenberg memorial

 What’s the best time to visit?

-The best times to visit are during the spring and fall for pleasant weather and fewer crowds.
+The best times to visit are during the spring and early autumn when the weather is pleasant, and the city often hosts various cultural events.

 Is it wheelchair accessible?